Hibiscus Plant Care

-You just got your first exotic hibiscus plants, and now your first decision is whether to keep the hibiscus potted or to plant it in the ground.
+You just got your first exotic hibiscus plants, and now your first decision is whether to keep the hibiscus potted or to plant them in the ground.
 Hibiscus are tropical plants, so if you live in a place that freezes in the winter, the answer is an easy one - keep your hibiscus in pots that can be moved to a warm spot during winter freezes.
-If you live in a warm place that rarely freezes, and just barely hits 32° one or two nights per year at the most, then you have the option of planting your hibiscus in the ground.
+If you live in a warm place that rarely freezes, and just barely hits 32°F (0°C) one or two nights per year at the most, then you have the option of planting your hibiscus in the ground.
 There are good reasons to keep them potted, such as being able to move them around, but we have also found that hibiscus do very well when planted in the ground in warm climates.

 Planting Hibiscus in the Ground

 In Warm Areas Hibiscus Thrive in the Ground